ClarePearson/DissertationCode/README.md

 *"Assessing hierarchical, object-based image analysis for the classification and dynamic mapping of UK inland Ramsar sites."*

 ## Abstract
 Wetlands are critically important ecosystems that are being severely degraded by human activity.
 This is partly due to the lack of wetland inventories to support conservation, particularly for inland wetlands, as wetlands are dynamic and heterogeneous and therefore challenging to delineate.
 Object-based and hierarchical classification methods have shown higher accuracy for wetland land cover classification.
 Despite this, there have been no UK-based studies assessing the suitability of object-based, hierarchical classification methods to wetland land cover classification and dynamic mapping.
-This study aimed to develop and evaluate such a method for three UK inland Ramsar wetland sites using open source data and software, using the classification outputs for a dynamic land cover map.
-The overall image classification accuracy for the chosen study sites were 66.8%, 81.0% and 86.9%, with the highest errors of omission for shrub and forest vegetation classes.
+This dissertation aimed to develop and evaluate such a method for three UK inland Ramsar wetland sites using open source data and software and producing a dynamic land cover map from the classification outputs.
+The overall image classification accuracy for the chosen study sites were 66.8%, 81.0% and 86.9%, with the highest errors of omission being for shrub and forest vegetation classes.
 The dynamic mapping method developed successfully created a map of fuzzy wetland land covers in each study site, highlighting areas of seasonal inundation and vegetation regrowth.
-The classification would be improved by the development of a segmentation parameter optimisation tool and a greater number and temporal resolution of classified images, alongside more sophisticated pattern recognition algorithms would improve the dynamic map.
+The classification would be improved by the development of a segmentation parameter optimisation tool and a greater number and temporal resolution of classified images.
+More sophisticated pattern recognition algorithms potentially involving error surfaces would improve the dynamic map.

-## Data Description
+## Data and Software
-Sentinel-2A MSI imagery (https://scihub.copernicus.eu/)
+### Satelite Imagery
+Sentinel-2 MSI Level-1C (S2MSI1c) Imagery was used, this can be freely downloaded from https://scihub.copernicus.eu/.
+This dat aproducts is geometrically and radiometrically corrected and consists of TOA reflectance values.
+This dissretation used the three visible lighe bands (2-4), four Red Edge bands (5-7 and 8A), NIR band (8) and SWIR bands (11 and 12).

+The following table shows the image aquisition dates for each study site used.
+Images were selected to include a variety of seasons to capture the seasonal variation in wetland vegetation.
+Images were checked and excluded if there were clouds covering the study area, high contrast shadows or reflectance anomalies.

 | Site        |Image Date   |
 |------------ |------------:|